 6 Common Causes of Brake Fluid Leakage

-Here are some of the most common culprits of brake fluid leaks that your technician can help you find:
+The following are some of the common sources of brake fluid leaks, and your mechanic can help identify them:

 How to identify a brake fluid leak?

-- Check that the reservoir lid is tightly fastened – this can also be a source of leakage.
+- Also, check that the lid of the reservoir is securely fastened.
+This, too, could potentially be a source of leakage.

 How to fix a brake fluid leak?